MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

 sudo systemctl enable startup-sound
 ```

-The newly installed servic can be started either by rebooting the jukebox or
+The newly installed service can be started either by rebooting the jukebox or
 with ```sudo systemctl start rfid-reader```.

 To see if the reader process is running use the command ```sudo systemctl